Notifications and Emergency Use Authorizations: FAQs on Testing for SARS-CoV-2

 - Submit a Pre-Submission (also known as a Q-Submission) for your COVID-19 test.
 Please review the guidance: Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program for additional information about this program.

 Notably, the FDA has already begun authorizing COVID-19 tests through traditional premarket review pathways.
-COVID-19 tests that have been cleared or granted de novo classification can be found in FDA's medical devices databases for 510(k) and De Novo.
+COVID-19 tests that have cleared 510(k)s or have been granted de novo classification can be found at COVID-19 Tests Granted Traditional Marketing Authorization by the FDA.

 The FDA welcomes additional marketing submissions for COVID-19 tests.

-A: As discussed in the FDA's Policy for Coronavirus Disease-2019 Tests, reissued on September 27, 2022, the FDA generally expects COVID-19 tests to have been issued an Emergency Use Authorization (EUA) or marketing authorization [PMA, De Novo, 510(k)] prior to the tests being distributed or offered.
+A: As discussed in the FDA's Policy for Coronavirus Disease-2019 Tests, most recently reissued on January 12, 2023, the FDA generally expects COVID-19 tests to have been issued an Emergency Use Authorization (EUA) or marketing authorization [PMA, De Novo, 510(k)] prior to the tests being distributed or offered.
 As explained throughout this updated guidance, the FDA intends to review the EUA requests for a smaller subset of tests based on the review priorities described in section IV.A.
 Traditional marketing pathways remain available to all developers and the FDA encourages developers of tests that fall outside the scope of the priorities outlined in this updated guidance to pursue those routes.

 Clinical Laboratory Improvement Amendments (CLIA)